Nihilicious/TheLearningCurve/README.md

 # TheLearningCurve
-this is my personal progress site
+this is my personal progress site meant to track my progress and showcase my coding journey